Mornington Island: Mornington Island Dancers

 There is also a significant history of performance on the island, and the Mornington Island Dancers was one of the earliest established Aboriginal performing arts groups in Australia.
 They performed publicly in Cairns in August 1964, and again in 1973 at the opening ceremony of the Sydney Opera House.
 Since 2009 and as of 2022 the dancers operate as a business unit of MGAC called MIDance.

 The dancers celebrate Lardil culture through traditional dance and song.
 They have toured overseas many times, including in Italy, France, Germany, Luxembourg, the United States, United Kingdom, India and Sweden.

 Education

 Mornington Island State School is a government primary and secondary (Early Childhood-10) school for boys and girls at Lardil Street (16.6663°S 139.1825°E).
 In 2018, the school had an enrolment of 263 students with 25 teachers and 14 non-teaching staff (11 full-time equivalent).
 It includes a special education program.
 The school works with the art centre and Kaiadilt elders to help revive their language and culture.

-There are no schools offering education to Year 12 on the island; non are there any nearby.
-Distance education or boarding school would be the only options.
+There are no schools offering education to Year 12 on the island, nor nearby.
+The alternatives are distance education and boarding school.